© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Esgair Draenllwyn Round Cairn I is a scheduled monument protected by Cadw under reference MG294.
 View the official record →

-Esgair Draenllwyn Round Cairn I is a prehistoric round cairn located in Wales, designated as a scheduled monument under reference Cadw SAM MG294.
+Esgair Draenllwyn Round Cairn I is a prehistoric funerary monument located in Wales and designated as a Scheduled Ancient Monument under the reference MG294.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG294.

 Esgair Draenllwyn Round Cairn I dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Esgair Draenllwyn Round Cairn I is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG294.